minio/docs/source/reference/minio-mc/mc-replicate-resync.rst

 This command *requires* first configuring the remote bucket target using the :mc-cmd:`mc admin bucket remote add` command.
-You must specify the resulting remote ARN as part of running :mc-cmd:`mc replicate resync`.
+You must specify the resulting remote ARN as part of running :mc:`mc replicate resync`.

 This command supports rebuilding a MinIO deployment using an active-active replication remote as the "backup" source.
 See the following tutorials